Learning low-rank latent mesoscale structures in networks: Methods

-\commHL{ As an illustration, consider reconstructing the color image in Figure~\ref{fig:img_recons_ex}\textbf{a} {in two ways, which yield the images in panels \textbf{b} and \textbf{c}.
-In panel \textbf{d}, we show the dictionary with 25 basis images of size {$21 \times 21$} pixels.
-We uniformly randomly choose the color of each pixel from all possible colors (which we represent as vectors in $[0,256]^{3}$ for red--green--blue (RGB) weights). } The basis images do not include any information about the original image in panel \textbf{a}, so the linear approximation of the {$21 \times 21$} mesoscale patches of the image in {panel} \textbf{a} using the basis images in panel {\textbf{d}} may be inaccurate.
-However, when we reconstruct the entire image from panel \textbf{a} using the basis images in panel \textbf{d}, we do observe some basic geometric information from the original image.
-We show the image that results from this reconstruction in panel \textbf{b}.
-Importantly, the image reconstruction {in \textbf{b}} uses both the basis images and the original image that one seeks to reconstruct.
-Unfortunately, the colors have averaged out to be neutral, so the reconstructed image {is} monochrome.
-Using a smaller (e.g., $5 \times 5$) randomly generated (with each pixel again taking an independently and uniformly chosen color) basis-image set for reconstruction results in a similar monochrome (but sharper) reconstructed image. {Notably, one} can learn the basis images in panel {\textbf{e} }from the image in panel {\textbf{f}} using nonnegative matrix factorization (NMF)~\cite{lee1999learning}.
-The image in \textbf{f} is in black and white, {and thus so are the images in \textbf{e}.} The corresponding reconstruction in panel {\textbf{c}} has nicely captured shapes from the original image, although we have lost the color information in the original image in panel \textbf{a} and the reconstruction in panel \textbf{d} is thus in black and white.}
+As an illustration, we reconstruct the color image in Figure~\ref{fig:img_recons_ex}\textbf{a} in two ways, which yield the images in Figures~\ref{fig:img_recons_ex}\textbf{b},\textbf{c}.
+In Figure~\ref{fig:img_recons_ex}\textbf{d}, we show a dictionary with 25 basis images of size $21 \times 21$ pixels.
+We uniformly randomly choose the color of each pixel from all possible colors (which we represent as vectors in $[0,256]^{3}$ for red--green--blue (RGB) weights).
+The basis images do not include any information about the original image in Figure~\ref{fig:img_recons_ex}\textbf{a}, so the linear approximation of the $21 \times 21$ mesoscale patches of the image in Figure~\ref{fig:img_recons_ex}\textbf{a} using the basis images in Figure~\ref{fig:img_recons_ex}\textbf{d} may be inaccurate.
+However, when we reconstruct the entire image from Figure~\ref{fig:img_recons_ex}\textbf{a} using the basis images in Figure~\ref{fig:img_recons_ex}\textbf{d}, we do observe some basic geometric information from the original image.
+In Figure~\ref{fig:img_recons_ex}\textbf{b}, we show the image that results from this reconstruction.
+Importantly, the image reconstruction in Figure~\ref{fig:img_recons_ex}\textbf{b} uses both the basis images and the original image that one seeks to reconstruct.
+Unfortunately, the colors have averaged out to be neutral, so the reconstructed image is monochrome.
+Using a smaller (e.g., $5 \times 5$) randomly generated (with each pixel again taking an independently and uniformly chosen color) basis-image set for reconstruction results in a monochrome (but sharper) reconstructed image.
+Notably, one can learn the basis images in Figure~\ref{fig:img_recons_ex}\textbf{e} from the image in Figure~\ref{fig:img_recons_ex}\textbf{f} using nonnegative matrix factorization (NMF)~\cite{lee1999learning}.
+The image in Figure~\ref{fig:img_recons_ex}\textbf{f} is in black and white, so the images in Figure~\ref{fig:img_recons_ex}\textbf{e} are also in black and white.
+The corresponding reconstruction in Figure~\ref{fig:img_recons_ex}\textbf{c} has nicely captured shapes from the original image, although we have lost the color information in the original image in Figure~\ref{fig:img_recons_ex}\textbf{a} and the reconstruction in Figure~\ref{fig:img_recons_ex}\textbf{c} is thus in black and white.